nathaniel-kite/pokemon-draft/README.md

 - [Flask](flask.palletsprojects.com), which can be used to host this website on a server
 - [chroma.js](https://gka.github.io/chroma.js/), which helps properly display the colors on the stat bars

 Developed by Nathaniel Kite.
 Licensed under GNU General Public License v3.0.
-See a short demonstration of the project [here](https://youtu.be/VC8aUjpnTp4).